NEW: "Anxiety shown by people throughout the world is perfectly understandable," spokesman says

 His history of lung problems dates to when he was a political prisoner

 Former South African President Nelson Mandela was discharged from the hospital Saturday, the country’s presidential office said, “following a sustained and gradual improvement in his general condition.”

-Mandela was hospitalized early Saturday after the state of his health deteriorated in the last few days, according to spokesman Mac Maharaj.
+Mandela was hospitalized early Saturday after the state of his health deteriorated in the last few days, Maharaj said earlier.

 “He’s receiving the best possible care,” he said.
 “Everything is being done to ensure that he is comfortable and that he is getting better.”